sagemath/trac_to_gh/Issue 2112.md

 # Issue 2112: __contains__ sometimes fails with SR elements due to == returning an equation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2112

 Original creator: mhansen